Elijah-Bodden/My-Simulacrum/README.md

 # Mind-upload
 ## Preparation
 ### Dataset
 2-person chats work best as training data if you're going for a chat-like assistant, but you could probably also adapt things like essays or journals.
+You'll want a LOT of data, the more you can get the better.
+Ideally aim for a few hundred thousand tokens or more.
 You should get your data into a multi-turn JSON format like the following.
 I won't tell you how to do it as that will depend on the source format.
 Make sure that the sum of all "text" fields in a "segments" doesn't go over your context length or that example will be ignored.
 I find that randomly splitting runs of data (conversations) into many smaller 2-10-message-long "segments" sections helps with this and makes the model more robust to conversation length.
 ```json